myadavin/eda.py/README.md

 3) Download the eda.py from this project repo and few sample data sets
 4) Run the eda.py in Spider IDE, when prompted, provide the data file
 5) Graphs will be populated in Plots area in Spider
+6) At any point in time, you can exit a particular loop or sub function by typing 'exit'

 ==================================================================